 How to Make this Recipe for Peach Blueberry Pie

-1. Prep oven and pan.
+- Prep oven and pan.

 In medium bowl, whisk together the sugar, milk, yogurt, eggs, and vanilla until well blended.

 Whisk in the flour, cornstarch, and salt until smooth.
-Set aside.
+Set aside. - Prep pie crust.

-On a lightly floured surface, roll pie crust into a 12 inch circle.
+On a lightly floured surface, roll pie crust into a 13 to 14-inch circle.
 Place crust in pie pan and trim so it overhangs edge evenly by about 1 inch.
 Fold edges under and crimp or flute.
 Place the pie pan on a baking sheet.
-If making ahead: brush the bottom crust with an egg wash (1 egg beaten together with 1 tablespoon water.)
-This will keep the crust from getting soggy.
+Prick bottom of crust all over with a small fork.
+Refrigerate for 30 minutes. - Add blueberries and peaches.

-Slowly pour the filling on top (the fruit will float but this won’t affect the final results).
+Slowly pour the filling on top (the fruit will float but this won’t affect the final results). - Bake; cover edge.

 Bake for 25 minutes.
-Carefully remove pie from oven and cover edges of crust with foil or a pie crust shield to help prevent over-browning.
+Carefully remove pie from oven and cover edges of crust with foil or a pie crust shield to help prevent over-browning. - Reduce heat; finish baking.

 How to Partially Pre-bake a Pie Crust (an option for this pie)